ProvableHQ/leo/docs/rfc/007-type-aliases.md

 The purpose may be to abbreviate a longer type, such as an alias `matrix` for `[i32; (3, 3)]` in an application in which 3x3 matrices of 32-bit integers are relevant (e.g. for 3-D rotations, even though fractional numbers may be more realistic).
-The purpose may also be to clarify the purpose and use of an existing type, such as an alias `balance` for `u64` in an application that keeps track of balances.
+The purpose may also be to clarify the intent and use of an existing type, such as an alias `balance` for `u64` in an application that keeps track of balances.

 The initial motivation that inspired this RFC (along with other RFCs)